showemeowkx/Graph-visualizer/README.md

 - Export graph metrics: degree, connectivity, components
 - Display a condensation graph
 - Execute a graph traversal using BFS or DFS algorithms
+- Find a minimal spanning tree for weighted graphs
 - User-friendly GUI built with Tkinter

 ## Installation